-To help with optimization, the 3D Vitals Panel offers some key metrics and opportunities for improvement to keep the load times and performance of the scene fast and efficient.
+To help with optimization, the Performance Panel offers some key metrics and opportunities for improvement to keep the load times and performance of the scene fast and efficient.

 From there, metrics to help you understand and optimize the scene are available: